Opentrons/Protocols/protocols/357404/README.md

 * `Start protocol after 1st incubation step`: Starts the protocol at the step after the samples have already been incubated with `block` overnight.
 * `Stop protocol after 1st incubation step`: The protocol stops after adding the block reagent and the user is asked to incubate the samples at 4 degrees C overnight.
 * `Do a dry run?`: Skip all incubation pauses and return tips to their racks after use.
+* `Time per block (s)`: The amount of time it takes to transfer reagent per block.
+The user must measure the time it takes for the reagent dispensation steps to finish for each block using a stopwatch, for example by putting the maximum of of seven blocks on the deck, running the protocol and then calculating the average block time by dividing by seven.
+This time is used to subtract from the total incubation time such that each sample will have an hour of incubation instead of 1 hour plus the time it takes to transfer reagent or PBS.

 ---